Mariners trade Taijuan Walker to the Blue Jays for a player to be named later

 With about three hours before he was supposed to take to the mound at Petco Park for the first game of Thursday’s doubleheader vs. the Padres, the Mariners reached an agreement to send starting pitcher Taijuan Walker to the Toronto Blue Jays in exchange for a player to be named later.

-General manager Jerry Dipoto confirmed the trade on his weekly radio show on ESPN 710.
+General manager Jerry Dipoto confirmed the trade on his weekly radio show on ESPN 710, and shortly after that the team confirmed it in a news release.

-Walker was always the leading candidate to be moved at the upcoming trade deadline of Aug.
-31. Given his contract situation, the need for starting pitching and the Mariners rebuilding plan, all he needed to do was show teams he was healthy and pitching well and there would be a market to move him.
+Walker was always the leading candidate to be moved at the upcoming Aug.
+31 trade deadline.
+Given his contract situation, the need for starting pitching and the Mariners’ rebuilding plan, all he needed to do was show teams he was healthy and pitching well and there would be a market to move him.

 Walker will be a free agent after the season and isn’t making much in salary in 2020 after signing a one-year, $2 million contract in the offseason.
-The pro-rated salary dropped to $740,000 for the 60-game season, so a team acquiring Walker would only have to pay him just over $350,000 for that final month of his season, which would be a steal if he continues to pitch well.
+The prorated salary dropped to $740,000 for the 60-game season, so a team acquiring Walker would only have to pay him just over $350,000 for that final month of his season, which would be a steal if he continues to pitch well.

 After missing most of the last two seasons due to Tommy John surgery, he has shown that he’s healthy in his five starts in 2020.
 His fastball velocity is right around 93 to 95 mph and his pitch count has been pushed up to normal territory with no residual effect in terms of soreness or fatigue.